Part one of two-part series: “Solutions for a Roller Coaster Marketplace”

 From the Coach’s Corner, be sure to read Ms. Tamer’s opinions on other topics:

-10 Characteristics of a Successful CEO — This is a 10-part series on CEO leadership by Joey Tamer, www.JoeyTamer.com.
-She is a consultant to experienced consultants in all fields to maximize their practices.
+10 Characteristics of a Successful CEO — This is a 10-part series on CEO leadership by Joey Tamer, a consultant to experienced consultants in all fields to maximize their practices.
 She has also been a strategic consultant to entrepreneurs in technology and digital media.

-What No One Tells You about Raising Investment Capital — Tepid economy or not, investment capital is indeed available.
+What No One Tells You about Raising Investment Capital — Tepid or hot economy, investment capital is indeed available.
 That’s true during all economic cycles, according to leading consultant Joey Tamer.